sigtyp/ST2022/systems/tresoldi_multitiers/README.md

-# st2022\_submission
+# ST2022 submission `tresoldi_multitiers`

 Data and code for the ST2022 challenge submission

-This directory contains the ST2022 using a multitiered strategy for cognate prediction (Tresoldi et al., 2018).
-It is the first public submission using such a strategy, with the prediction provided by different machine learning methods.
+This directory contains the ST2022 using a multitiered strategy (List and Chacon 2015; Tresoldi et al. 2018) for cognate prediction.
+It is the first public submission using such a strategy, still tentative in many of its implementations, with the prediction provided by different machine learning methods.

 ## Instructions